8 Benefits of Strawberries for Your Health

 Strawberries are special: they are diuretic, anti-inflammatory, and detoxifying.
-And thanks to their flavonoids, they help fight oxidative stress and cognitive decline.
+Thanks to the flavonoids they contain, they help fight oxidative stress and cognitive decline as well.

-From a nutritional standpoint, strawberries stand out for their high antioxidant content.
+From a nutritional standpoint, strawberries have a high quantity of antioxidants.
 Together with all of their vitamins and minerals, this makes them remarkably good for your body.

-It helps reduce your risk of hypertension, since it makes your arteries more elastic and prevents obstructions.
+It also helps reduce your risk of hypertension, since it makes your arteries more elastic and prevents obstructions.
+Eating strawberries two or three times a week can cut your risk of heart attack and strokes.

-In addition, they’re one of the best choices for athletes.
-The essential minerals in this fruit encourage a proper balance of electrolytes in your body.
+They’re one of the best choices for athletes.
+On top of that, the essential minerals in this fruit encourage a proper balance of electrolytes in your body.

 3. They help improve your mood